-While not specifically identified in the statutory language, mandated training targeted to public safety personnel, such as EMT Basic Refresher courses to EMTs, Fire Safety courses to firefighters, and specific courses for police officers have been administratively exempted from this statutory provision, since mandated training courses for these students is clearly in the public interest and should not be subject to an additional fee.
+While not specifically identified in the statutory language, mandated training targeted to public safety personnel, such as EMT Basic Refresher courses to EMTs, Fire Safety courses to firefighters, and specific WTCS Guidance on Student Fees for FY 2021-22 courses for police officers have been administratively exempted from this statutory provision, since mandated training courses for these students is clearly in the public interest and should not be subject to an additional fee.
 This additional fee is also not intended for general requirements for professional development, such as the requirement by some professions that employees take 'X' number of CEUs per year in subject areas related to their field, but will be allowed only for specific competency or course mandates of the particular field.